Teknicallity/unraid-hello-world-plugin/README.md

 For the purposes of this plugin development, I've created a share named "unraid_development" so that I have a place to store all plugins I develop.
 It should show up under `/mnt/user/unraid_development/` if you follow along.

-You can fork this repository or clone it and upload it to your own GitHub account.
-I have cloned it to the just created user share.
+You can fork this repository or clone it and upload it to your own GitHub account with the same name.
+I have cloned it to the previously created user share.

 Change the `gitUser` entity at the top of `unraid-hello-world-plugin.plg` to your Github username so that the urls resolve correctly.